 Various interpolation modes

-Use either Linear or Smooth (cubic polynomial) interpolation for
+Use either Linear or Smooth (cubic polynomial) interpolation for your keyframe values.

 Smooth (cubic) Interpolation